deniseyu/deniseyu.github.io/about.md

 permalink: /about/
 ---

 I'm Denise.
-I'm a Ruby on Rails developer in London.
+I'm a software engineer in London.
 I am originally from New Jersey, and no, I do not have *that* accent.

 ### Portfolio

-For a short portfolio, please visit my [website](http://deniseyu.com/projects).
+All the tech talks that I've ever given can be found [here](https://slides.com/deniseyu).
+Work stuff is on my [LinkedIn](https://www.linkedin.com/in/deniseyu/).

-For a longer one, find me on [Github](http://github.com/deniseyu).
+My Open Source work is on [Github](http://github.com/deniseyu) like everyone else, but for more details email me.

 ### Contact me